opencv/opencv/modules/ml/doc/boosting.rst

 The method is identical to :ocv:func:`CvDTree::calc_error` but uses the boosted tree classifier as predictor.

-.. index:: CvBoost::get_weak_predictors

-.. _CvBoost::get_weak_predictors:

 CvBoost::get_weak_predictors
 ----------------------------
 .. ocv:function:: CvSeq* CvBoost::get_weak_predictors()

     Returns the sequence of weak tree classifiers.

 The method returns the sequence of weak classifiers.
-Each element of the sequence is a pointer to the ``CvBoostTree`` class or, probably, to some of its derivatives.
+Each element of the sequence is a pointer to the ``CvBoostTree`` class or to some of its derivatives.

-.. index:: CvBoost::get_params

-.. _CvBoost::get_params:

 CvBoost::get_params
 -------------------